WEHI-SODA-Hub/sp_celltype_apply/README.md

-# SODA-Classify-Apply-Model Pipeline
+# Spatial Proteomics Celltype pipeline

-This Nextflow pipeline is a sub-pipeline in the SODA-Classify suite for Spatial Proteomics.
+This Nextflow pipeline is a sub-pipeline in the Spatial Proteomics Celltype suite.
 It is used to apply a trained XGBoost model on preprocessed QuPath data or cell marker measurements in tabular format that the model hasn't been trained on.

 ## Introduction